 Who writes the code?

 Technologies that conform to the ideals of the project can be submitted for consideration to be incubated by the project.
 Who develops the code?
 It is not the responsibility of The Linux Foundation to directly develop any of the code bases.

 There are several code contributions to the project: these are currently separate standalone distributed ledger technologies (DLTs) that all show promise, rather than “parts of a whole”.
 Currently, the main code contributions of distributed ledgers being incubated by the project are:

 - This was earlier confusingly called “Hyperledger Fabric”, causing some people refer to it as “Hyperledger” for short.
-Usually when someone says “built on Hyperledger”, they mean “built on Fabric”, but sometimes they mean any of the DLTs incubated within project Hyperledger more broadly.
+Usually when someone says “we tried to use Hyperledger”, they mean “we tried to use Fabric”, but sometimes they mean any of the DLTs incubated within project Hyperledger more broadly.
 It’s best to check!

-- Iroha (contributed by Soramitsu, NTT Data, Colu)
+- Soramitsu’s Iroha (contributed by Soramitsu, NTT Data, Colu)